Butternut Squash on Slimming World – a guide with Recipes

 Buying butternut squash tips

 I always find discount supermarkets like Aldi have great value butternut squashes.
-Wherever you go do check out if they are sold on weight or price each.
-If it is price each then always go for the biggest one!
+Wherever you go, check out if they are sold on weight or price.
+If it is price each, then always go for the biggest one!

 Do you like butternut squash?
-What is your favourite recipe with it?
+What is your favourite recipe with butternut squash for Slimming World or other diets?
 Do you have any new ideas?

 Butternut squash cubes